contiv-experimental/volplugin/README.md

 Be sure to start and run the environment with `make start` before you continue with these steps.
 You must have working vagrant, virtualbox, and ansible.
+If you are behind a proxy server, then use only http proxy.

 These instructions ssh you into the `mon0` vm.
 If you wish to test the cross-host functionality, ssh into `mon1` or `mon2` with `vagrant ssh`.
-Then start at the "starting volplugin" (not volmaster) step.

 1. Run the suite: `make run`.
 1. SSH into the host: `make ssh`.